 The benefits described herein are those in effect as of January 1, 2022.

 Cost of Coverage:

-You are not required to contribute toward the cost of coverage.
+Option 1 - Depending upon the coverage for which You are enrolled, You are not required to contribute toward the cost of coverage under Option 1.